hasura/graphql-engine/docs/graphql/manual/schema/basics.rst

 You can insert some sample data into the tables using the ``Insert Row`` tab of the created tables.

-Try basic GraphQL queries
+Try out basic GraphQL queries
 -------------------------
-At this point, you should be able to try out basic GraphQL queries/mutations on the newly created tables using the console in the ``GraphiQL`` tab (*you may want to add some sample data into the tables first*).
+At this point, you should be able to try out basic GraphQL queries/mutations on the newly created tables from the GraphiQL tab in the console (*you may want to add some sample data into the tables first*).

 Here are a couple of examples: